-Each student room and apartment is equipped with local telephone service.
+Each student room and apartment is equipped with local telephone service, with voice mail capability, at no additional cost.
 Please consult the Residence Life Handbook or contact the Housing office for information about long-distance calling service, which is also available to students.